dafiti-group/data-and-analytics-training/laboratory/data-pipeline/LAB-pipeline.md

 Now your NQ job will be queued and executed, it may take a time to run and you can press `F5` to upate the page and validate the current job status.
 Your job may pass by 3 status:

-*`Building` or `Rebuilding`:* Means your Job is queued and waiting to run (the Job wait in the queue because of server limitation or dependecies block)
+*`Building` or `Rebuilding`:* Means your Job is queued and waiting to run (the Job wait in the queue because of server limitation or dependencies block)
 *`Running`:* Means your Job is current in execution *`Success`:* Means your Job completed without any error